minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-digid.md

 The hmac will be created using the following items:

 - BSN
-- First Name (UTF-8 encoded, including any diacritics, full length, as it appears on a person's passport / in the BRP)
+- First Name (UTF-8 encoded, including any diacritics, full length, as it appears in the BRP)
-- Last Name (UTF-8 encoded, including any diacritics, full length, as it appears on a person's passport / in the BRP)
+- Birth Name (UTF-8 encoded, including any diacritics, full length, as it appears in the BRP)
 - Day of Birth (in String format with leading zero)

+Notes:
-Do not include the 'voorvoegsel' (infix) field.
+* Do not include the 'voorvoegsel' (infix) field.
+* The Birth Name is the name given by birth and, unlike Last Name, does not change during marriage / divorce.

 The `identity-hash` can be generated as follows: